rancher/docs/content/rancher/v2.x/en/faq/networking/cni-providers/_index.md

 #### CNI Community Popularity

-The following table summarizes different GitHub metrics to give you an idea of each supported project's popularity and activity.
+The following table summarizes different GitHub metrics to give you an idea of each offered project's popularity and activity.
 This data was collected in July 2018.

 | Provider | Project | Stars | Forks | Contributors |
 | ---- | ---- | ---- | ---- | ---- |